 Our professors are passionate about helping students learn

 In addition to classroom learning in our high-tech computer labs, eligible Computer Science students can apply for the Arts & Science Internship Program after first year and gain 12-20 months of relevant, paid work experience and specialized professional development training.
 As an undergraduate student, you'll also have the opportunity to work closely with a professor on a research or development project.

 Computer Science research is ranked #1 in Canada and our faculty is globally renowned.
 We're home to two Turing Award winners and to members of acclaimed computing societies, including nine Association of Computing Machinery fellows and eight Fellows of the Royal Society of Canada.

 A Path to Success

-Within two years of graduation, 96% of graduates who are in the labour market are employed.
+Within two years of graduation, 95% of graduates who are in the labour market are employed.
 The demand for computer scientists is expected to rise in new and emerging fields like artificial intelligence, data science, cloud computing and analytics — just to name a few.
+Computer Science alumni Zain Manji founded his own technology company, Lazer Technologies, which builds digital products for renowned companies.
+He also co-developed Find My Vaccine, an app that's been used by more than 125,000 Canadians!
 Learn more about careers in Computer Science using Career Navigator.